ashlink11/portfolio/project-one-notes-1.md

 ```

-- then bash compiled. result:
+- then bash configured and generated. result:

 ```bash
 -- The C compiler identification is AppleClang 15.0.0.15000309